IECDB AO 2008-18

-This opinion is in response to your email of September 12, 2005, and subsequent emails, requesting an opinion from the Iowa Ethics and Campaign Disclosure Board pursuant to Iowa Code section 68B.32A(11) and Board rule 351—1.2.
+Pursuant to Iowa Code section 68B.32A(11) and rule 351—1.2, the Iowa Ethics and Campaign Disclosure Board issues this opinion on the use of candidate campaign funds for sponsorships of events when the candidate is not in attendance.
 We note at the outset that the Board’s jurisdiction is limited to the application of Iowa Code chapters 68A and 68B, Iowa Code section 8.7, and rules in Iowa Administrative Code chapter 351.
 Advice in a Board opinion, if followed, constitutes a defense to a subsequent complaint based on the same facts and circumstances.

 BY DIRECTION AND VOTE OF THE BOARD

 Janet Carl, Vice Chair

 Submitted by: W. Charles Smithson, Board Legal Counsel